Becoming A Telecom Technician

-|Experience||Entry-level; experience typically gained on the job.|
+|Experience||Entry-level; experience typically gained on the job|

-|Licensure and Certification||Certain positions require certifications available through professional organizations.|
+|Licensure and Certification||Certain positions require certifications available through professional organizations|

-|Key Skills||Must be able to work with cable reels, signal generators, stripping tools and trenching machines. color vision and manual dexterity are required.|
+|Key Skills||Must be able to work with cable reels, signal generators, stripping tools and trenching machines; color vision, physical stamina, mechanical skills, troubleshooting skills, customer service skills, and manual dexterity|

 Source: U.S. Bureau of Labor Statistics

-Step 1: Earn a Certificate or Degree
+Step 1: Earn a Degree

-Step 2: Complete On-the-Job Training
+Step 2: On-the-Job Training